School of Journalism and Mass Communications

 Pre-req: JMC 241.

 An advanced laboratory reporting class in which students, in teams and individually, produce multimedia stories including audio, video, still photos, text and graphics for publication.
-PR: JMC 260 and 301 (Capstone)
+(Capstone)

 Pre-req: JMC 260 with a minimum grade of C and JMC 301 with a minimum grade of C.

-Identifying, analyzing and discussing issues that challenge environmental communications, strategizing the creation of comprehensible environmental messages, and examinging philosophies that underpin environmental communications.
+Identifying, analyzing and discussing issues that challenge environmental communications, strategizing the creation of comprehensible environmental messages, and examining philosophies that underpin environmental communications.

 Instruction to assist students in meeting career expectations.
 Short-term courses designed to bridge instructional programs and practices of professional journalism.
 Students may participate in supervised publications work in reporting, editing and advertising.

 Students will view, critique and evaluate the genres of nonfiction storytelling.
-Students will produce an original 15-minute film to be screened to the public.
+Students will produce an original 15-minute video to be screened to the public.

 Pre-req: (JMC 260 with a minimum grade of C or JMC 360 with a minimum grade of C) and (JMC 201 with a minimum grade of C or JMC 221 with a minimum grade of C or JMC 300 with a minimum grade of C or JMC 380 with a minimum grade of C) and (JMC 260 with a minimum grade of C or JMC 360 with a minimum grade of C or JMC 332 with a minimum grade of C or JMC 432 with a minimum grade of C).

-Independent or group studies or projects in areas of interest to the student and conducted under the direction of a faculty member.
-Course may be taught by arrangement.
-Includes regular meetings with the instructor for advice and direction.
-Projects and studies may include mass communication research studies or special group field projects.
-Professors are assigned based on their proficiency in the area of study or field report.
+Independent or group studies or projects under the direction of a faculty member.
+Includes regular meetings with the instructor.
+Projects may include mass communication research or group field projects.

-Independent or group studies or projects in areas of interest to the student and conducted under the direction of a faculty member.
-Course may be taught by arrangement.
-Includes regular meetings with the instructor for advice and direction.
-Projects and studies may include mass communication research studies or special group field projects.
-Professors are assigned based on their proficiency in the area of study or field report.
+Independent or group studies or projects under the direction of a faculty member.
+Includes regular meetings with the instructor.
+Projects may include mass communication research or group field projects.

 Students will assess their work and prepare artifacts for their professional portfolio and program review.